 You should disregard this advice, however, if you are studying the play for an exam.
 In that case you have no choice but to read the version which does not make sense.
 Your teacher pretends to understand it.
 The examiners pretend to understand it.
 You are not going to score any points by calling their bluff.

 The play exists, not to be read in the classroom, but to be performed on the stage.
 The construction of a performable script will involve numerous decisions, large and small, which, in the end, it is the actors’ business to make.
 But I do have some suggestions which perhaps they may want to think about.
 (Following the example set by some acting editions, I have expanded Seyton’s part, so that he becomes Macbeth’s principal henchman.
 But I am not sure that this is a good idea.
 If Seyton is made that prominent, the audience is going to expect to be told what happens to him – and will be vaguely puzzled when he just disappears.
-(Orson Welles let him be seen to have hanged himself.))
+(Orson Welles let him be seen to have hanged himself.
+Polanski and Tynan let him be shot in the head while trying to stop a mutiny.))

 Some comments on one of the unwanted interpolations – the so-called ‘show of kings’ in scene 20.